nachokhan/rag-doc-chat-llm/docs/initial_prompt.md

 - facts
 - messages (optional)

-Include either a `schema.sql` file or Alembic migrations.
+Include and make use of Alembic migrations.

 ### CLI Scripts
 Generate inside `scripts/`: